-Maloja Pass (Passo del Maloja, Malojapass) is a high mountain pass at an elevation of 1.815m (5,955ft) above the sea level, located in the Swiss Alps in the canton of Graubünden, linking the Engadin with the Val Bregaglia and Chiavenna in Italy.
+Maloja Pass (Passo del Maloja, Malojapass) is a high mountain pass at an elevation of 1.815m (5,955ft) above the sea level, located in the canton of Graubünden, in Switzerland.

 Nestled in the Swiss Alps, the road to the summit is totally paved but very curvy.
 It’s called Route 3.
 The pass is 23.8 km (14.78 miles) long, running north-south from Silvaplana, a municipality in the Maloja Region in the canton of Graubünden towards Bregaglia, a municipality in the Maloja Region in the canton of Grisons.
 The road offers stunning views of Lake Sils (Silsersee) and Lake Silvaplana (Silvaplanersee).

 The road features a few steep sections (up to 11%) and tight hairpins that require concentration, especially if you met a truck coming the other way.
 The pass is sometimes called ‘the pass that never was’ due to its geographical peculiarity.
 Starting from Casaccia, the ascent is 5.13 km long.
 Over this distance, the elevation gain is 357 meters.
 The average percentage is 7% and the maximum slope is 11%.